protesilaos/my-website/_archive/2011/2011-08-07-the-toxicity-of-the-efsf-is-the-source-of-contagion.md

   </p>

   <p>
-    The current practice, where quasi-bankrupt states bail out and guarantee their bankrupt partners is the most toxic of&nbsp; structures.
+    The current practice, where quasi-bankrupt states bail out and guarantee their bankrupt partners is the most toxic of  structures.
 It puts everything in place for a spectacular domino effect.
 If the EFSF, remains as it is the chain effect will not be prevented and thus the situation in many countries will only get worse.
   </p>
 </div>